 Flexible working hours

 I know that they decided to stay in France, but giving them the flexibility to modulate their day by few hours make their travel a bit easier.
-They decide when it’s the best moment to leave home to optimise their journey.
+They decide when it’s the best moment to leave home to optimize their journey.
 Even with this shift, they remain available for the rest of the company most of the day.
-Since it does not impact our organisation and does not cost us a penny, this is a 100% winning solution.
+Since it does not impact our organization and does not cost us a penny, this is a 100% winning solution.

 The side effect (or by-product) of this is that we have increased our hours of operation from the usual 9 hours to 12.
 Now I always have someone in the office in case of emergency between 7 a.m. to 7 p.m.